mikeerickson/nptemplating-docs/docs/templating-modules/date-module.md

 Refer to [Time Module](/docs/templating-modules/time-module) for similar methods which work with with time values)
 :::

-## Methods
-> namespace: `date`

-The following are the methods available in the Date Module, and they can be used in any `np.Templating` template, no additional configuration is required.

 :::tip
 #### Formatting Dates
 The Date Module uses JavaScript `moment` library internally, thus you can use any of the [moment formatting](https://momentjs.com/docs/#/parsing/string-format/) options
 :::

+## Methods
+> namespace: `date`

+The following are the methods available in the Date Module, and they can be used in any `np.Templating` template, no additional configuration is required.

 :::note
-Many of the Date Module methods accept a `pivotDate` argument, which means the date which will be used to perform the appropriate calculation.
+`pivotDate` - Many of the Date Module methods accept a `pivotDate` argument, which means the date which will be used to perform the appropriate calculation.
 When no `pivotDate` is supplied, the current date will be used.
 :::

 *****
+> #### createDateTime(pivotDate? : string = '')  : date
+Creates JavaScript `Date` object based on user supplied `pivotDate`.

+This is necessary due to the way NotePlan handles dates.
+If you are passing a date string to any NotePlan method, you will need to first create a native JavaScript `date` value.

+- `pivotDate?` - Date string supplied either from NotePlan directly, or from other Date Module methods.
+If not supplied, current date will be used

+- `-> result` - Returns JavaScript `date` object

+*****

 > #### now(format? : string = '', offset? : string = '') : string
 Returns a string representation current date.

-- `format` - _(Optional)_ Desired date format.
+- `format?` - Desired date format.
 If not supplied, it will use the format in `_configuration` note, using `templates.date.dateStyle`
-- `offset` - _(Optional)_ Offset can be used to add/subtract `d`, `w`, `m` (use negative number to subtract values)
+- `offset?` - Offset can be used to add/subtract `d`, `w`, `m` (use negative number to subtract values)

-- `result` - Returns formatted date string
+- `-> result` - Returns formatted date string

 **Examples**